Last updated 03/07/2023

 “Telehealth” or “telemedicine”, the delivery of health care services by means of information and communication technologies which facilitate the assessment, diagnosis, consultation, treatment, education, care management, and self-management of a patient’s health care while such patient is at the originating site and the health care provider is at the distant site.
 Telehealth or telemedicine shall also include the use of asynchronous store-and-forward technology.

 SOURCE: MO Revised Statute Title XII Public Health and Welfare Sec.
 208.670 which references Title XII Sec.
 191.1145.
-(Accessed Mar.
-2023).
+(Accessed May 2024).

-Telemedicine Services are health care services provided through information and communication technologies which facilitate the assessment, diagnosis, consultation, treatment, education care management, and self-management of a patient’s health care while such patient is at the originating site and the health care provider is at the distant site.
+Telemedicine [telehealth] Services are health care services provided through information and communication technologies which facilitate the assessment, diagnosis, consultation, treatment, education care management, and self-management of a patient’s health care while such patient is at the originating site and the health care provider is at the distant site.

 Department of Health and Senior Services – Comprehensive Emergency Medical Services Systems

-Telemedicine–the use of medical information exchanged from one (1) site to another via electronic communications to improve patient’s health status.
+Telemedicine—the use of medical information exchanged from one (1) site to another via electronic communications to improve patient’s health status.
 A neurology specialist will assist the physician in the center in rendering a diagnosis.
-This may involve a patient “seeing” a specialist over a live, remote consult or the transmission of diagnostic images and/or video along with patient data to the specialist.
+This may involve a patient “seeing” a specialist over a live, remote consult or the transmission of diagnostic images and/or video along with patient data to the specialist

 SOURCE: MO Code of State Regulation, Title 19, Sec.
-30-40.710, (Accessed Mar.
-2023).
+30-40.710, (Accessed May 2024).

 Mental Health